jahan-addison/credence/README.md

 There are a few differences between the compiler and B specification, namely:

-* Roughly strict typing with type inference
+* **Strongly typed** with type inference
-  * Vectors (arrays) may be non-homogeneous
+  * Vectors (arrays) may be non-homogeneous, but are typed by their value at compile-time
-  * The trivial vector is strongly typed
   * Uninitialized variables are set to an internal `null` type
 * Compile-time out-of-range boundary checks on vectors and pointer arithmetic
-* Boolean "truthy" coercion for all data types in conditionals
+* Boolean coercion for all data types in conditional structures
 * `GOTO` and labels are not supported, use control structures
 * Support for C++ style comments
 * Logical and bitwise operators behave more like C
-* Uses C operator precedence
+* Operator precedence resembles C
 * Switch statement condition must always be enclosed with `(` and `)`
 * Binary operators may not be used directly after the `=` operator
 * Constant literals must be exactly 1 byte